 Outro

-The undulating terrain wasn’t feasible to take shortcuts.
-So we hiked back to the other end of the ridgeline as it started to drop.
-Then we went onto the south-trending ridge and down the mountain.
+The wavy but rocky terrain wasn’t feasible to shortcut efficiently.
+So we retraced our steps to the other side, where it began to lower.
+Then we dropped onto the south ridge and soon down the mountain.

 See more trip photos here.